 Staff Review and Development

 This is the time of year many of us hold our annual staff review conversations.
 We have been incredibly busy adapting everything to this new situation we find ourselves in.
 However, having these review meetings is very important at this time.
 It is important for you to take the time to check in and reflect, both on what has happened and the challenges and opportunities we have ahead.
 It is an opportunity to recognise that much of our focus may have shifted from the objectives we set but our core purpose remains.
-It is a chance to thank and recognise staff for the efforts they have made and to check that they have the support they need to be able to do their jobs.
+It is also a chance for managers to thank and recognise staff for the efforts they have made and to check that they have the support they need to be able to do their jobs.

 Upcoming changes to the Staff Review Process